Compact moduli of elliptic K3 surfaces: The spaces with one marked fiber

 \section{The spaces with one marked fiber}

-The goal of this section is to describe the moduli spaces $\ke$ and $\fe$, i.e. the moduli spaces parametrizing one $\epsilon$-marked singular fiber (resp. any fiber).
-In Section \ref{sec:onemarked} we descibe the boundary and in Section \ref{sec:git2} we compare with the GIT compactification.
-These spaces may seem less natural a priori since they depend on the choice of a fiber, rather than having an intrinsic marking.
-However, Theorem \ref{thm:mainresult} suggests they are rather well behaved.
+The goal of this section is to describe the surfaces parametrized by the boundary of the moduli spaces $\ke$ (resp. $\fe$), i.e. the moduli spaces parametrizing one $\epsilon$-marked singular fiber (resp. any fiber).
+In Section \ref{sec:onemarked} we describe the boundary of the two moduli spaces (see Theorem \ref{thm:boundary}).
+In Section \ref{sec:maptoGIT} we prove Theorem \ref{thm:git}, which describes a morphism from $\ke$ to $\oMG$.
+Finally, in Section \ref{sec:git2} we extend Miranda's GIT construction to produce a moduli space of Weierstrass surfaces with a choice of marked fiber.
+The main result in this direction is Theorem \ref{thm:mainresult}, which shows that $\km$ is a smooth Deligne-Mumford stack with coarse space map $\km \to \oMGd$ given by the extended GIT compactification we discuss in Section \ref{sec:git2}.